enqueuezero/site/concrete-architecture/zeromq.md

 ### A Message Queue Software Can be A Library!

+Many of my friends complained of Celery, a Python client library for AMQP-compatible servers, being too complicated to use.
+They'd rather using Redis `lpush` command for sending message and `rpop` for receiving messages.
+It raises us a question, after all the safety guarantee and message queue encapsulation, why do people still choose simple send and recv alike solution?
+Can you figure it out?

 A traditional broker software like RabbitMQ, Kafka, Redis needs to run as a standalone application, then clients send messages to broker, and workers consumes messages from broker.
 Such component seems so natural that a lot of enterprise software place the "broker" into the center place in their seemingly beautiful architecture diagram.
 Nonetheless, ZeroMQ decides to be a ~~black sheep~~ library, rather than a standalone broker program.